Quality In / Quality Out: Data quality more relevant than model choice in anomaly detection with the UGR'16: Abstract

 \section{Abstract}

-Autonomous or self-driving networks are expected to provide a solution to the myriad of extremely demanding new applications in the Future Internet.
-The key to handle complexity is to perform tasks like network optimization and failure recovery with minimal human supervision.
+Autonomous or self-driving networks are expected to provide a solution to the myriad of extremely demanding new applications with minimal human supervision.
 For this purpose, the community relies on the development of new Machine Learning (ML) models and techniques.
-However, ML can only be as good as the data it is fitted with.
-Datasets provided to the community as benchmarks for research purposes, which have a relevant impact in research findings and directions, are often assumed to be of good quality by default.
-In this paper, we show that relatively minor modifications on the same benchmark dataset (UGR'16, a flow-based real-traffic dataset for anomaly detection) cause significantly more impact on model performance than the specific ML technique considered.
-To understand this finding, we contribute a methodology to investigate the root causes for those differences, and to assess the quality of the data labelling.
-Our findings illustrate the need to devote more attention into (automatic) data quality assessment and optimization techniques in the context of autonomous networks.
+However, ML can only be as good as the data it is fitted with, and data quality is an elusive concept difficult to assess.
+In this paper, we show that relatively minor modifications on a benchmark dataset (UGR'16, a flow-based real-traffic dataset for anomaly detection) cause significantly more impact on model performance than the specific ML technique considered.
+We also show that the measured model performance is uncertain, as a result of labelling inaccuracies.
+Our findings illustrate that the widely adopted approach of comparing a set of models in terms of performance results (e.g., in terms of accuracy or ROC curves) may lead to incorrect conclusions when done without a proper understanding of dataset biases and sensitivity.
+We contribute a methodology to interpret a model response that can be useful for this understanding.